fabfuel/circuitbreaker/README.rst

 What does *failure* mean?
 =========================
-A *failure* is a raised exception, which was not cought during the function call.
+A *failure* is a raised exception, which was not caught during the function call.
 By default, the circuit breaker listens for all exceptions based on the class ``Exception``.
 That means, that all exceptions raised during the function call are considered as an "expected failure" and will increase the failure count.